 3. Spend time at La Jolla Cove

-La Jolla Cove is a small stretch of beach right next to Scripps Park that is popular for snorkeling and is close to the seals and sea lions.
+La Jolla Cove is a small beach right next to Scripps Park that is popular for snorkeling and is close to the seals and sea lions.
 It can get busy because it is pretty popular and small, but it is one of my favorite beaches in Southern California.
 Often, you will see seals on the sand there with you as well, which is pretty cool.

 4. Walk into Sunny Jim’s Cave